bryaneibon/Smart-Calculator/README.md

  * same line and prints their sum in the standard output.
  * Numbers can be positive, negative, or zero.

+ * Description - Step 2:
+ * Write a program that reads two numbers in a loop and prints the sum in the standard output.
+ * If a user enters only a single number, the program should print the same number.
+ * If a user enters an empty line, the program should ignore it.

 ---
 French Version :
 Dans ce projet nous allons creer une calculatrice intelligente étape par étape.